 Garvey, Perez and Cepeda

-Here are how Garvey and Perez stack up statistically.
+Here is how Garvey and Perez stack up statistically.

 Side by side, it’s clear that Perez had a more prolific career.